 The generated synthetic dataset combines various advantages of individual empirically collected data sets and thus enables a better understanding of residential energy demand without collecting new data with great effort.

-Our guest speaker is Max Kleinebrahm, Research Assistant at the Chair of Energy Economics at the Karlsruhe Institute of Technology in Germany.
+Our guest speaker was Max Kleinebrahm, Research Assistant at the Chair of Energy Economics at the Karlsruhe Institute of Technology in Germany.
 Max’s research interests are renewable energies, decentralized energy systems, energy self-sufficient residential buildings, and time series analysis of energy consumption and occupant behavior.
 In his PhD, he is investigating the dissemination of self-sufficient residential buildings in the future European energy system.